Two-pink-deckchairs-on-lawn

 Using the right Search-Engine-Optimised (SEO) keywords on your website will help to attract your ideal customers.

-The keywords on your website should match what your ideal customers are typing into Google.
+The keywords on your website should correspond with what your ideal customers are typing into Google.
 And when they search for those keywords, they should find your site in the search results.

 2. Fast loading speed

-A hard-working website should load in as short a time as possible, but ideally within 3 seconds.
+A hardworking website should load in as short a time as possible — ideally immediately, but, more realistically, in 2 seconds or less.

 3. Responsive design